 Setting & Lifestyle

-Billingsley’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Billingsley’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Billingsley is a very car-oriented town.
 100.00% of residents commute to work in a private automobile rather than by other means, such as public transit, bicycling, or walking.
 This is because Billingsley is a small town , and most people who live here have to drive out of town for work, and the town population is not large nor dense enough to support an extensive public transportation system.
 Billingsley has a lot of rural roads, and houses can be far apart.
 Many residents drive out of town for regular shopping trips as well.